Back

 Telegram | Low | Excellent | Low | Very low |

-Chatting is a business in its own right
+Chatting is a job in its own right

-Direct messages represent between 75% and 85% of the revenue of a high-performing OnlyFans account.
-The subscription is only the entry door.
-The real value is generated in the conversations.
+Private messages represent between 75% and 85% of the revenue of a top-performing OnlyFans account.
+The subscription is only the doorway.
+The real value is created in conversations.

-A good chatter is not someone who simply replies to messages.
-They are a professional conversational seller who actively steers every conversation toward a defined goal.
-At every moment, they know where they stand in the relationship: discovery, sexualization, selling, negotiation, retention.
+A good chatter is not someone who replies to messages.
+They are a conversational sales professional who actively guides every conversation toward a defined goal.
+At every moment, they know where they are in the relationship: discovery, sexualization, selling, negotiation, retention.

 The phases of chatting